• Recipes

 Step 3

-Put the matchstick-sized daikon in a large bowl, pour the mixture from the small bowl over it, and toss them together.
+Put the daikon in a large bowl, pour the seasoning mixture over it, and toss everything together.

 daikon salad instruction_4